POLITE DISCUSSING THE ROUTE

-Join Gary, Chief Project Manager at Nature Discovery, as he attempts to summit Kilimanjaro with a small group of guests.
-This is the first installation of a day-by-day blog series exploring what you can expect on your trek.
+Join Gary, Chief Project Manager at Nature Discovery, as he attempts to summit with a small group of guests.
+This is the first installation of a day-by-day blog series exploring what you can expect on your Kilimanjaro Group Trek.

 I woke up this morning with a mixture of nerves and excitement as I had my last shower for 8 days.
 I say goodbye to my sprung mattress and feather pillow, my dog and cat, grab my backpack and duffel bag, and climbed into the waiting safari car and head off to meet our climbing partners.